Flexible Bayesian inference for diffusion processes using splines: Practical considerations

 We now consider the choice of locations and total number of knots as well as the order of polynomials.
 These award different degrees of flexibility to $\lamp$ and $\A$.
-A standard approach when using splines is to specify too many knots, keep the order of polynomials moderate (anything beyond third order is rarely used) and to introduce a Gaussian process prior on the integrated squared derivatives of the fitted function (in this case $\A$ and $\lamp$) to introduce an appropriate regularization \citep{friedman2001elements}:
+A standard approach when using splines is to keep the order of polynomials moderate \citep[anything beyond third order is rarely used;][Sec.\ 5.2]{friedman2001elements}.
+Once $C(\A)$ and $C(\lamp)$ have been settled, it is \emph{a priori} reasonable to space knots equally across these intervals, except at the boundaries where knots can be duplicated to relax any continuity requirements there \citep[see Appendix to Ch.\ 5 of][]{friedman2001elements}.
+We take this approach to knot placement throughout our experiments; indeed, it can be viewed as an advantage of our method that good results can be obtained without the need to first fine-tune knot placement.
+Similarly, a user would ideally not want to have to perform extensive experimentation to determine the \emph{number} of knots.
+A Bayesian approach to this issue is to allow the user to specify too many knots and to employ a prior which induces an appropriate regularization.
+We use a Gaussian process prior on the integrated squared derivatives of the fitted function (in this case $\A$ and $\lamp$):

 Here, $\cdot^{(k)}$ denotes $k$th order derivative (with respect to $x$) and $\lambda_{i,k}$, $i=1,2$; $k=1,\dots,K$, are the tuning hyper-parameters.
 For splines, the integrals above become:

 where matrices: